Kowalski-RND/uProse/README.md

-μlog
+μ!
 ====

-μLog is a flat-file, javascript powered blogging platform that aims to be **super lightweight** &amp; **hassle free**.
+μ! is a flat-file, javascript powered blogging platform that aims to be **super lightweight** &amp; **hassle free**.

 The only requirements to get online is to have the contents of the build folder hosted someplace<br>
 (actual webhost, github pages, Dropbox public folder, etc).

 This will provide a very basic blogging platform without any bells or whistles.
 With this basic frame, <br>
-customization will be a breeze as you only need [place actual number here] lines of code to use μLog <br>
+customization will be a breeze as you only need [place actual number here] lines of code to use μ! <br>
 on the page, allowing you to retrofit an existing page with a blog without any database requirement.

 ###Why?